Write Long-form Blog Posts in Your Style & Tone with AI: Complete Guide

 The possibilities are unlimited!

-If you can get awesome results with this method using GPT-3.5 Turbo, imagine what it will be like when GPT-4 comes out for fine-tuning this fall.
+If you can get awesome results with this method using GPT-3.5 Turbo, you'll be able to get even better results in the future with more advanced models as they become available for fine-tuning.
 You’ll get an instant upgrade and it will be even more amazing.

 At the same time, this is uncharted territory.
 Think about it: by following this guide, you are one of the first people in the world to have this kind of content-creation power.